LuigiGao/2017-Bachelor-Project-Luigi/src/Data/ReadMe.txt

 		and a location of file that contains the data of energy consumption.

 3. Relation_*.json: Store relation between all prosumers defined in "Prosumers.json".
-		A list of connections includes resistance( in R ) and max load( in J ) between two house with specified number.
+		A list of connections includes resistance( in R ) and max load( in kWh ) between two house with specified number.
 		A house number for electric utility.